jeremy-w/punch/NOTES.md

 * Punch -- the tool, as an object

 ## TODO
-* Document date-parsing used with punch times. `topic_time`?
+* Update the README example output
 * Add this to the TIPS file:

     * Mark tasks as done so they are excluded from the punch-in task list by removing them from your tasks file.
 The entries in times will be unaffected.
 * Add Help.license()
-* Integrate more of the README content into `punch help`.
+* Document date-parsing used with punch times. `topic_time`?

-* Explain why we represent the duration as local-start/local-end rather than using UTC or start/duration in the format help.
+    - Explain why we represent the duration as local-start/local-end rather than using UTC or start/duration in the format help.
 (Short version: we can't reconstruct the local start/end times from any other representation, but local->UTC is easy, and date-time - date-time is also easy.)

-     * Actually, this is already in `punch help what`, but probably bears repeating.
+* Integrate more of the README content into `punch help`.
 * Add --comment commentglob to tasks list, tasks remove, times.
     - If both name and commentglob are provided, AND the two lists.